actions/setup-java/docs/advanced-usage.md

 See [action.yml](../action.yml) for more details on task inputs.

 ## Selecting a Java distribution
-Input `distribution` is mandatory and needs to be provided.
+Inputs `java-version` and `distribution` are mandatory and needs to be provided.
 See [Supported distributions](../README.md#Supported-distributions) for a list of available options.

 ### Adopt
 ```yaml